 The Monitor page should be the first resource referenced when troubleshooting a data streaming issue.
-The count and rate statistics will indicate whether the input is receiving and handling events from the source, whether the GeoEvent Service is processing the events, and whether the output is sending events to the appropriate output.
+The counts will indicate whether the input is receiving and handling events from the source, whether the GeoEvent Service is processing the events, and whether the output is sending events to the appropriate output.

 The count for each input and output only shows the number of GeoEvents handled by a connector, whereas the GeoEvent Service displays the number of GeoEvents received (In) and the number sent (Out).
 A GeoEvent Service may contain multiple inputs and outputs, which is why the number of GeoEvents in or out of a GeoEvent Service may differ from the count for a particular input or output.